PhilipLGeLinas/C/README.md

-# WashingtonStateUniversity
+# C
-A collection of projects from my time at Washington State University
+A collection of personal projects written in C#